inpout-marcel/slack-bot-quotastic/README.md

 5. Paste the contents of `manifest.json`
 6. Click "Create"

+**Note**: The manifest uses Socket Mode, so you don't need any public URLs.
+Everything runs through a secure websocket connection.

 ### Step 2: Configure the app

 #### Enable Socket Mode (IMPORTANT!)